Adetune/VanArsdel-and-its-competitors-market-share-analysis-for-year-2017-/README.md

-# VanArsdel and its competitors
+# VanArsdel and its Competitors
-## market share analysis for year 2017
+# Sales and Market Share Analysis for year 2017
-## Excel to Power BI Project
+## Excel to Power BI Project usihg ETL Process

 ![excel-to-powerbi-animated-diagram](assets/images/excel_pbi.png)

+This is an ETL process as simple as pssible where data get extracted, transformed and imported to a Power BI envoromnent.

 # Table of contents